ThKrypt/QualCoder/01-Introduction.md

 ### Linux Ubuntu/Debian

+**Install and running for releases 2.6 and higher on Ubuntu (Debian distros) and maybe?
+Fedora:**

+Open the terminal.
+Install qualcoder by going to the QualCoder-Master folder and running:

+`sudo python3 setup.py install`

+Running, anytime the terminal is opened:

+`qualcoder`

 **For releases 2.5 and earlier:**

 QualCoder can be installed using the latest Debian file found here: https://github.com/ccbogel/QualCoder-Debians